Red Rock, Oklahoma

 Red Rock (Chína Ino Šúje pronounced /ĩꜜno suꜜdʒɛ/, meaning "Rock Red town") is a town in northern Noble County, Oklahoma, United States.
-The population was 283 at the 2010 census, a decline from 293 at the 2000 census.
+As of the 2020 census, Red Rock had a population of 245.
 The headquarters of the Otoe-Missouria Tribe of Indians is located in Red Rock.

 History

 In 1886, the Atchison, Topeka and Santa Fe Railroad built a line through what would become Noble County.
 The land around the railroad crossing of Red Rock Creek still belonged to the Otoe-Missouri reservation, but Rufus N. Dunagan operated a trading post there.
 A post office named "Magnolia" opened at the trading post in March 1890.
 The name was changed to Red Rock in June 1892.
 A Santa Fe train was robbed by the Dalton Gang in this locale on June 1, 1892.

-On April 26, 1991, a large F4 tornado touched down within one mile of the town.
-The tornado was rated F4 because of the minimal damage that occurred.
-But the tornado held the record for the highest recorded wind speed of 270 mph until the Bridge Creek–Moore tornado of May 3, 1999, in the 1999 Oklahoma tornado outbreak, which had a wind gust of 318 mph.
+On April 26, 1991, a large and extremely violent F4 tornado passed near the town.
+A total of six people were injured while no fatalities were reported.
+Minimal damage was recorded in the rural areas of Noble County during post-storm surveys.
+However, the tornado held the record for the highest recorded winds, as measurements of 120-125 m/s were recorded per a University of Oklahoma mobile doppler radar unit at the time.
+This record was broken over eight years later on May 3, 1999, during the infamous Bridge Creek–Moore tornado which struck parts of central Oklahoma and the OKC metro.